• Home

 This topic explains how to use a flag's Targeting tab to control which individual contexts receive a variation of a feature flag, based on the context key.

-The "Targets" section of the Targeting tab allows you to assign individual contexts to a particular flag variation, based on the context key.
+You can assign individual contexts to a particular flag variation based on the context key.
 You can target individual users or any custom context kind that exists in your project.

 To assign contexts to a flag variation: